PurlingNayuki/XML2MDict/README.md

     System.out.print(xmlsource.toMDictSource(null));
 ```
 ### Convert by Original Rules
 The `XMLSource` class is extendable.
-It includes a default constructor that simply record an input File as a parameter and `String toMDictSource()` conversion method.
-It also implements `Queryable` interface which requires a querying method  `String getHeadword(Element)`.
+It includes a default constructor that simply record an input File as a parameter and `String toMDictSource(String)` conversion method.
+It also implements `Queryable` interface which requires a querying method  `String getHeadword(Element)` .
 Derive the class to fit your source xml file(s) format.